Click to jump to a section

-If you believe you meet the criteria to get a third dose and have not been contacted yet, get in touch with your health care provider.
-Your health care provider can complete the Attestation Letter to confirm your eligibility for a third dose.
+If you believe you meet the eligibility criteria to get a third dose now and have not been contacted yet, get in touch with your healthcare provider or a walk-in clinic.
+Your healthcare provider can complete the Attestation Letter to confirm your eligibility for a third dose.

-- Click here for more information about the third dose
+- Click here for more information about the booster dose

 To slow the spread we need people to distance, wash hands, stay at home when sick – even mild symptoms, avoid crowds, gatherings, events and parties and wear a mask when outside your household.